byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 To do it someone need only let it happen in the mind.

-**Quality of Life**- *Mind, Body, Earth; Anima Mundi (world soul) Mutually Symbiotic Ecological Connections.
+**Quality of Life**- *Mind, Body, Earth (soil); Anima Mundi (world soul) Mutually Symbiotic Ecological Connections.
 Creating live and dynamic, open independent spaces that feel as they have existed long before someones arrival and will remain long after their depart.*

 ![An Enchanted Sensibility To Create Change](./vivariumGeorgeTownGallery/VivariumDouble/moringaRoomCandid01Web.jpg)